hansonrobotics/evenet-data-collection/README.md

-# Data collection app with faceware
+# Scripts for data collection with faceware live-server

-This repository contains scripts for evenet dataset colletion.
+This repository contains scripts for evenet dataset collection.
 ## Getting Started
-There rep contains the following scripts.
+The repo contains the following scripts.
 1. Teleprompter server - This script provides server for web based teleprompter
 2. Faceware live server client - A client which subscribes for live server blendkeys
 3. Interface server - A server which listens from teleprompter and commincates with the client